 Before withdrawing money from your super, it could be helpful to create a household budget.
 Your budget should consider how you plan to spend any lump sum withdrawals and how long you expect (or need) your money to last.
 Keep in mind that once it's spent, it's gone.

-An annuity term can be as short as 1 year or up to 30 years, with some providers selling lifetime annuities, which guarantees you an income for life.
+or up to 30 years, with some providers selling lifetime annuities, which guarantees you an income for life.